retooth2/xenharmlib/doc/quickstart.rst

     EDOPitchScale([7, 12, 16], 12-EDO)

-Pitch scales also support most of the typical set operations that you are familiar with from the builtin python sets (with slightly different names):
+Pitch scales also support most of the typical set operations that you are familiar with from the built-in python sets (with slightly different names):

 * :meth:`~xenharmlib.core.scale.PeriodicScale.intersection`